rse/pegjs-otf/README.md

 on-the-fly compiled parser code.
 It has two drawbacks compared to
-pegjs-otf: this is fine for Browser environments, but it fails in regular Node environments and the only way to pass options to PEG.js' `buildParser` is via external Browserify options.
+pegjs-otf: this is fine for Browser environments, but it fails in regular Node environments and the only way to pass options to PEG.js' `generate` is via external Browserify options.

 The second of the two above drawbacks cannot be resolved.
 The first of the two above drawbacks can be circumvented with another module named [pegjs-require](https://github.com/dbalcomb/pegjs-require).
-Unfortunately, this has the same drawback as `browserify-pegjs`: it also does not allow the passing of options to the underlying `buildParser` method.
+Unfortunately, this has the same drawback as `browserify-pegjs`: it also does not allow the passing of options to the underlying `generate` method.

-For those reasons I've written pegjs-otf, as it supports both Node and Browserify environments and allows the passing of options to `buildParser`.
+For those reasons I've written pegjs-otf, as it supports both Node and Browserify environments and allows the passing of options to `generate`.

 License
 -------